14 Major Allergens Hub

 Major Legislation

-In recent years, the FSA has helped enforce major legislation such as The Food Information (Amendment) (England) Regulations 2019 and its equivalent regulation for other parts of the UK.
+In recent years, the FSA has helped enforce major food labelling legislation such as The Food Information (Amendment) (England) Regulations 2019 and its equivalent regulation for other parts of the UK.

 LiberEat works closely with food businesses, including contract caterers, food producers, restaurant brands, and supermarkets, to help them detect and alert their food safety professionals to allergens and allergen errors.
 You can learn more about our allergen detection software here.